harness/developer-hub/docs/platform/get-started/subscriptions.md

 #### Service Reliability Management (SRM)

 **Services** SRM helps manage SLOs/SLIs for various services in a R&D organization.
 A Service is an independent unit of software you track & manage through Harness SRM.
-This will typically map to a Service in Kubernetes apps, or to a cloud container service on cloud (such as AWS ECS or Azure ACS or Google Container Engine) or to a VM in the traditional VM-based apps or to 6 serverless functions in serverless environments.
-All Service licenses are consumed over a last 30 day active window.
+This will typically map to
+- a service in Kubernetes
+- a containerized service on acloud (such as AWS ECS or Azure ACS or Google Container Engine)
+- a VM in the traditional VM-based apps
+- 6 serverless functions in serverless environments

 SRM tracks ‘Service’ license consumption, instead of Developers.
+Note that all Service licenses are tracked over a last 30 day active window.

 #### Chaos Engineering (CE)

 **Services** CE helps run chaos experiments across various services in a R&D organization, towards the goal of making them resilient .
-A Service is an independent unit of software you track & manage through Harness CE.
-This will typically map to a Service in Kubernetes apps, or to a cloud container service on cloud (such as AWS ECS or Azure ACS or Google Container Engine) or to a VM in the traditional VM-based apps or to 6 serverless functions in serverless environments.
-All Service licenses are consumed over a last 30 day active window.
+A Service is an independent unit of software you track & manage through Harness CD & GitOps.
+This will typically map to
+- a service in Kubernetes
+- a containerized service on acloud (such as AWS ECS or Azure ACS or Google Container Engine)
+- a VM in the traditional VM-based apps
+- 6 serverless functions in serverless environments

 CE tracks ‘Service’ license consumption, instead of Developers.
+Note that all Service licenses are tracked over a last 30 day active window.

 #### Infrastructure as Code Management (IACM)